 You can either visit our store in Tokyo or you can send us emails and we can send them overseas by EMS or send them to those designated hotels or places within Japan where you specify after confirming your payment.

-Please choose the bowls you want to purchase and we will calculate the cost of EMS (we normally provide cheaper option if it is available) and we will request the payment with Paypal to you by email.
+Please choose the items you want to purchase and we will calculate the cost of EMS (we normally provide cheaper option if it is available) and we will request the payment with Paypal to you by email.
 We will send it to you right after we confirm your payment.

 For domestic delivery within Japan, the shipping cost is only 648yen and it is free when the total goes over 10,800yen.